 - Install Flux or a similar app onto your computer and phone to change the color of the light given off.

-- Try wearing blue light blocking glasses in the evening.
+- Try wearing blue light blocking glasses, like this pair from Amazon, in the evening.
 You’ll be the hippest trend setter on the block.

 - You can also play around with Himalayan salt lamps for warm, subdued light with the added benefit of air purification and the reduction of electromagnetic radiation.